 - Download the complaint form; or

-If your complaint has not been resolved to your satisfaction, you may have access to the following organizations to review it.
+If your complaint still has not been settled to your satisfaction, you can ask the following organizations to assess your case.

 Autorité des marchés financiers

-At any time during the process, you may contact the Ombudservice for Life and Health Insurance (OLHI) for a complaint or an inquiry regarding life and health insurance products including life, disability, travel insurance and investment products.
+At any time, you can also contact the Ombudservice for Life and Health Insurance (OLHI) for any complaints or questions regarding life and health insurance, namely life insurance, disability insurance, travel insurance and investments products.